 To answer these questions, we need a little more information.
-We need to define what makes a case, so we need to know the symptoms that are related to salmonella and the incubation period.
-Introduce the term 'incubation period' and its definition.
+We need to define what makes a case, so we need to know the symptoms the salmonella and the incubation period.
+Introduce the term incubation period and its definition.

 Incubation period is a new term.
 Does anyone have any idea what it might be?